essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 * **solvents** As solvents are rigid, there is no need to evaluate any of the intramolecular potentials.
 ProtoMS thus only evaluates the intermolecular energy of solvent molecules.

-* **solutes** ProtoMS evaluates the forcefield of solute molecules exactly as described, with no shortcuts. proteins ProtoMS implements a protein as a chain of residues.
-As these molecules can be large, and typically larger than the non-bonded cutoff, ProtoMS implements the non-bonded cutoff differently for
+* **solutes** ProtoMS evaluates the forcefield of solute molecules exactly as described, with no shortcuts.

 * **proteins**.
+ProtoMS implements a protein as a chain of residues.
+As these molecules can be large, and typically larger than the non-bonded cutoff, ProtoMS implements the non-bonded cutoff differently for proteins.
 Instead of evaluating the non-bonded cutoff for the protein as a whole, ProtoMS implements a residue-based cutoff, with the cutoff scaling factors evaluated individually for each residue.
 Additionally, the intramolecular non-bonded energy is also scaled according to the non-bonded cutoffs given in equation :eq:`intermol1`.
 If you do not want to use residue based cutoffs, then it is possible to tell ProtoMS to use a molecule based cutoff, in which case the forcefield for proteins will be evaluated exactly as described with no shortcuts.

 .. index::
   single: Perturbations